vexalous/gammagui/README.md

-# x11gammagui
+# gammagui

-A minimal GUI wrapper around `xrandr` to adjust gamma and brightness for a X11 output.
+A minimal GUI wrapper around `xrandr` to adjust gamma and brightness for a output.

 ---
+**CURRENTLY ONLY SUPPORTS x11, WAYLAND SUPPORT IS PLANNED**
 ## Features

-- Simple GUI sliders to adjust gamma and brightness for the selected X11 output.
+- Simple GUI sliders to adjust gamma and brightness for the selected output.
 - Installs user-local binaries to **~/bin** and data files to **~/.local/share**.
 - Uses a manifest file for easy uninstall.
 - No `sudo` permissions required for a install or uninstall.